r4victor/tenthousandmeters/content/blog/python_bts_11.md

 from module import *
 ```

 This statement works as if `"*"` was replaced with all the module's public names.
-These are the names in the module's dictionary that do not start with an underscore `"_"` or the names listed in the `__all__` attribute if the module defines it.
+These are the names in the module's dictionary that do not start with an underscore `"_"` or the names listed in the `__all__` attribute if it's defined.

 ## Relative imports

 Up until now we've been telling Python what modules to import by specifying absolute module names.
-The `from <> import <>` statement allows us to specify relative module names.
+The `from <> import <>` statement allows us to specify relative module names as well.
 Here are a few examples:

 ```python
 from . import a